TUM-DSS/APEM/README.md

 **Note:** The setup instructions assume a Linux-based or Windows OS and require Python 3.10 (or higher).

 ### 1. Virtual environment
-- Create a virtual environment (alternatively, you can use `virtualenv` or whatever you prefer) - you can choose any name (e.g., "apem-venv"):
+- Create a virtual environment (alternatively, you can use `virtualenv` or whatever you prefer) - you may choose any name (e.g., "apem-venv"):
 ```bash
 python -m venv <venv_name>   # Example: python -m venv apem-venv
 ```